netease-im/camellia/docs/redis-proxy/redis-proxy.md

 * support set password
 * support blocking commands, such as BLPOP/BRPOP/BRPOPLPUSH and so on
 * support pub-sub commands
+* support transaction command, only when proxy route to redis/redis-sentinel with no-shading/no-read-write-separate
 * support stream commands of redis5.0
 * support custom shading
 * support read write separation